Plumsail/documents-docs/source/how-tos/index-dynamics-365.rst

 Dynamics CRM integrations
 =========================

 Automizing sales and customer relationship processes may have a  positive impact on your business. `Microsoft Dynamics CRM <https://dynamics.microsoft.com/en-us/>`_ can help you with that.
-Mixing it with `Plumsail Documents <https://plumsail.com/documents/>`_ will make you to boost productivity much more.
+Mixing it with `Plumsail Documents <https://plumsail.com/documents/>`_ will make you boost productivity much more.

 Review use cases with instructions to get inspired: